Jane Martin (squash player)

 Jane Martin (born 1972) is a female retired professional squash player who represented England.
 She reached a career high ranking of 11 in the world during January 1998.

 Biography

 Martin reached a career-high world ranking of World No. 11 in January 1998.
 Martin won a silver medal at the 1998 Women's World Team Squash Championships and is an eleven times winner of the Northumbria SRA County Championship.

-Martin represented England in the women's doubles event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
+Martin represented the 1998 England team in the women's doubles event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

 Martin won three consecutive gold medals for the England women's national squash team at the European Squash Team Championships from 1996 to 1998.

 She was appointed as Central Regional Coach by Scottish Squash in 2018 and has been the resident coach at the Bridge of Allan Sports Club since 2006.